4mazom8383/MM-LOGO-DESIGN/README.md

 When it comes to the chosen font typography, the full name is included at the bottom of the logo in order to identify the meaning behind the two letters M M using a basic and simple font typography with a view to maintain the viewers attention and focus on the main logo symbol.

-The first name is in bold font style, whereas the surname in a regular style.
-The main idea behind this is to make the two words significant beside the main logo symbol with a view to make all of them an integrated component.
+The first name is in bold font style, whereas the surname is in a regular style.
+The main idea behind this is to make the two words significant beside the main logo symbol with a view to make all of them  integrated component.

 .